Skip to content

 Static Scheduling Event-Driven Implementation

 One of the major drawback of the implementation of our BikeComputer program so far, is that events can be missed.
-Moreover, polling continuously for detecting the button or joystick state consumes useless CPU time.
+Moreover, polling continuously for detecting the button state consumes useless CPU time.

 On embedded systems, this can be improved by handling events using interrupts.
 Interrupts are implemented using special dedicated hardware in the MCU that detects the event and runs an Interrupt Service Routine (ISR) in response.
 For handling asynchronous events that are by nature non-predictable, using interrupts is the most appropriate approach: